 Determine Your Charitable Goals

 Make your philanthropic strategy as robust as your business’s marketing plan.
 Figure out what skills and offerings you bring to the table that can help others and fill the niche.
 Warby Parker is one example of a mainly virtual company that succeeds in community outreach.
 The direct-to-consumer company offers customers $95 eyeglasses made from the best materials and ships them to customers’ homes, allowing them to try the product before making a commitment.
 (It now offers a few stand-alone showrooms, but the majority of its business is conducted virtually.)
 Like many virtual business models, the company has had to put in extra effort to build its community presence.
 In 2012, it launched its “Buy a Pair, Give a Pair” campaign in which a portion of its profits train people in developing countries to give eye exams and sell affordable glasses.
 More recently, the company launched a program in New York City and Baltimore that provides eye exams and glasses in schools to fulfill community outreach goals closer to home.
+Eyebuydirect is another online glasses store that is succeeding in community outreach with its powerful Virtual Try-On tool and charity programs like Buy 1 Give 1 that lets you donate prescription eyeglasses globally to the country of your choice.

 Deliver Results and Seek Publicity